 Many landlords start out by tracking their properties through spreadsheets.
 This can work for a while, but you may soon find that you want a bit more simplicity and analysis.
 After all, maintaining complex spreadsheets can be tedious work.

-For landlords who want to introduce more power and automation to their accounting process, Stessa has the answer.
+For landlords who want to introduce more power and automation to their accounting process, Stessa, a Roofstock company, has the answer.
 It's a simple real estate financial tracking app.
 Stessa puts all of your important metrics such as debt, occupancy, cash flow, total value, and more into an easy-to-read dashboard.